JiaMingLin/container-project/spark/images/zeppelin/example/r_example.md

 	```
 	cp adults.csv /usr/zeppelin_dir
 	```
 1. Now, we can read the file ```adults.csv``` by using R on Zeppelin.
-Copy and paste following list to your notebook
+Copy and paste following codes on your notebook
 	```
 	%r
 	csvPath <- '/workspace/adults.csv'